LuizEnokJunior/LuizEnokJunior/README.md

 I am a Software Engineer and a natural **Problem-Solver**.
 I specialize in migrating, architecting, and building scalable web applications that combine robust backend architecture with award-winning visual experiences.

-My focus is on the **Modern Web Ecosystem**—leaving legacy boilerplate behind to build faster, safer, and visually stunning digital products.
+My focus is on the **Modern Web Ecosystem**, leaving legacy boilerplate behind to build faster, safer, and visually stunning digital products.

 ---